Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 You also have the option of using external TURN/STUN servers while establishing calls rather than SPiDR's (Kandy Link) TURN server(s).
 The ICEServers property will store the address and username/password for the server(s).

-Use the addICEServer:username:password: method of the ICEServers object to define credentials.
+Use the addICEServer(iceServerURL, username, password) method of the ICEServers object to define credentials.

 ###### Example: Add a STUN server